 Effective bias mitigation isn’t a feature checkbox.
 It’s a design philosophy.
 The strongest approaches include removing protected characteristics entirely from the AI’s input (no names, no gender, no photos, no age indicators), running regular adverse impact analyses on screening outcomes, conducting third-party fairness audits, and maintaining human oversight over auto-rejection thresholds.

-Pin's approach to this is worth noting: no names, gender, or protected characteristics are ever fed to the AI at any stage.
-The system has checkpoints at every step with strict guardrails, regular team reviews of AI outputs, and third-party fairness audits.
-That's a fundamentally different architecture than tools that feed full resumes - name and all - into a general-purpose LLM.
+Pin’s approach: no names, gender, or protected characteristics are ever fed to the AI at any stage.
+Built-in checkpoints - guardrails, AI output reviews, and third-party audits - set Pin apart from platforms that feed full resumes, name and all, into a general-purpose LLM.
 For more on this topic, see the guide to reducing hiring bias with AI.

 Why Don’t Candidates Trust AI Screening?

-To put the impact in context: job offer acceptance rates dropped from 74% in Q2 2023 to 51% in Q2 2025, per Gartner's Q2 2025 research.
+Acceptance rates for job offers dropped from 74% in Q2 2023 to 51% in Q2 2025, per Gartner’s Q2 2025 research.
 Not all of that decline is attributable to AI distrust, but 25% of candidates say they trust an employer less when AI evaluates them.
-That erosion affects the entire funnel - from application volume to offer acceptance to early retention.
+Erosion spreads across the entire funnel - from application volume to offer acceptance to early retention.

 The Candidate Trust Gap in AI Screening